ShlokDesai33/Owlapp.in/README.md

 ## Deployed on Vercel

-Currently, Owl resides in a hobby account.
+Currently, Instrumus resides in a hobby account.
 The production build is linked to this repository.
 Any commits made to the *main* branch of this repository will reflect in the deployment at [owlapp.in](https://owlapp.in).
 To create a preview deployment, create a branch and make the commit to it.

 Read [Vercel documentation](https://vercel.com/docs) for more details.